 The last 2 points may have been just me though.
 Moving on.

-I decided I couldn’t pass up the chance to celebrate, and make a cake that has been on my “to-do” list for all the evers.
+I decided I couldn’t pass up the chance to celebrate, and make an ice cream cake that has been on my “to-do” list for all the evers.

 How-ev-er, it didn’t go quite as planned.
 Grab your coffee’s peeps because I have a saga to share with ya’ll.